-The mouse albumin ELISA uses affinity purified anti-albumin antibodies for solid phase (microtiter wells) immobilization and horseradish peroxidase (HRP) conjugated anti-albumin antibodies for detection.
+The rat albumin test kit is based on a solid phase enzymelinked immunosorbent assay (ELISA).
+The assay uses affinity purified anti-rat albumin antibodies for solid phase (microtiter wells) immobilization and horseradish peroxidase (HRP) conjugated anti-rat albumin antibodies for detection.
 The test sample is diluted and incubated in the microtiter wells for 45 minutes.
 The microtiter wells are subsequently washed and HRP conjugate is added and incubated for 45 minutes.
 This results in albumin molecules being sandwiched between the immobilization and detection antibodies.
 The wells are then washed to remove unbound HRP-labeled antibodies, and TMB Reagent is added and incubated for 20 minutes at room temperature.
 This results in the development of a blue color.
-Color development is stopped by the addition of Stop Solution, changing the color to yellow, and optical density is measured spectrophotometrically at 450 nm.
+Color development is stopped by the addition of Stop Solution, changing the color vellow, and optical density is to measured spectrophotometrically at 450 nm.
 The concentration of albumin is proportional to the optical density of the test sample.